• Skip to main content

 Below are the new words used in the example sentence.

 • geijutsuka – 芸術家 (げいじゅつか) : a noun meaning ‘artist’ in Japanese.
-It can also be used as a plural noun meaning ‘artists’.
-Learn more about Japanese plural.
+This can also work as plural.

-• desu – です : an auxiliary verb put after a noun or adjective to make it polite.
-Probably, it is well known for a part of Japanese desu form.
-In the example, it is put after the noun, “geijutsuka”, to make it sound polite.
+• desu – です : an auxiliary verb used after a noun or adjective to make it polite.
+Probably, this is well known as a part of Japanese desu form.
+In the example, this is used after “geijutsuka” to make it sound polite.

-In this blog post, I’ve explained the two major ways to say “artist” in Japanese.
-And also, I’ve explained their difference.
+In this blog post, I’ve explained the definitions and meanings of “geijutsu” and “bijutsu” in detail based on their kanji expressions.
+And also, I’ve explained how they are different.
 Let me summarize them as follows.

 • bijutsu – 美術 (びじゅつ) : a noun meaning ‘art’ in Japanese.
-This word is widely considered as a more specific word for paintings, sculptures, works of art which give us more visual impressions.
-Compared to “geijutsu”, its meaning is a bit limited.
+This is widely considered as a more specific word for paintings, sculptures, and the like which give us more visual impressions.
+This is literally a word for beautiful works of art.
+The kanji concept represents well the fact that “bijutsu” is considered as a more specific word for things we can enjoy visually.

 • geijutsuka – 芸術家 (げいじゅつか) : a noun meaning ‘artist’ in Japanese.
-It can be used to mean ‘artist’ in general.
+This can also work as plural.

 Hope my explanations are understandable and helpful for Japanese learners.